-If you’ve lost your zipper foot here’s our step-by-step guide to sewing a buttonhole with a normal sewing foot!
-If you were taught by your Grandma on an old Singer sewing machine, you may already know this technique.
-For those of you who don’t, here’s a little sewing hack, it’s a good one to have up your sleeve!.
+If you’ve lost your zipper foot – don't panic!
+Here’s our step-by-step guide to sewing a buttonhole with a normal sewing foot!
+If you were taught by your grandma on an old Singer sewing machine, you may already know this technique.
+For those of you who don’t, here’s a little sewing hack, it’s a good one to have up your sleeve!

 Mark out your buttonhole as above, but this time make sure it’s just above where you want the actual button hole to be.

 How to sew a buttonhole without a buttonhole foot

 Set your sewing machine to zigzag stitch, place the fabric so that the line follows the centre of the foot, and sew from one end to the line other.

 Lift the foot, turn the material, drop the foot and sew approx 10 stitches to make the end of the buttonhole.